datamesh-governance/datamesh-governance.com/policies/interoperability/data-product-specification/04-data-product-descriptor-specification.md

 - Data product owners need to create and curate a [Data Product Descriptor Specification](https://dpds.opendatamesh.org/resources/specifications/1.0.0-DRAFT/) JSON or YAML file ([Example](https://github.com/opendatamesh-initiative/odm-specification-dpdescriptor/blob/main/examples/tripexecution/data-product-descriptor.dpd.json)).
 - A data product specification can help to define the characteristics, behavior, requirements, and usage of data products in a data mesh.
 - The Data Product Descriptor Specification is similar to OpenAPI and AsyncAPI specifications, that are familiar with our backend engineers.
-- Currently there is no tooling support available in our data platform nor data catalog.
+- Currently, there is no tooling support available in our data platform nor data catalog.
 - Licensed under Apache License 2.0
 - We accept to be early adaptor.
 We are not aware of any other company using this specification.

 ## Automation

+The specification file needs to be curated manually by the domain team when developing and maintaining a data product.

+It may be a foundation for further automation through the data platform.

 ## Monitoring

+The validity of the syntax can be checked through a provided [JSON schema](https://dpds.opendatamesh.org/resources/schemas/1.0.0-DRAFT.json).